TheeSweeney/blockchainNinja/transaction-exercise/LAB_transaction-exercise.md

 As a client you have different cards which you will pass to the SDK in order to perform them on the Blockchain network.
 These cards could have either a transaction or a query written on them.
 Your task is to send these cards to the SDK in order to query the network or perform a transaction.

 **Transactions / Queries**
-- Transaction: Change the color to green!
+- Transaction: Change the color to _green_!
-- Transaction: Change the color to red!
+- Transaction: Change the color to _red_!
-- Transaction: Change the color to orange!
+- Transaction: Change the color to _orange_!
-- Transaction: Change the color to blue!
+- Transaction: Change the color to _blue_!
-- Transaction: Change the color to purple!
+- Transaction: Change the color to _purple_!
 - Query: What is the light color?

 ### ROLE: SDK